What is the difference between a dominant and a recessive allele? | Channels for Pearson+

 A

-A dominant allele is always expressed in the phenotype, while a recessive allele is only expressed when two copies are present.
+A dominant allele is expressed in the phenotype even if only one copy is present, while a recessive allele is only expressed when two copies are present.

 B

-A dominant allele is only expressed when two copies are present, while a recessive allele is always expressed in the phenotype.
+A dominant allele is found only in animals, while a recessive allele is found only in plants.

 C

-A dominant allele is expressed only in the presence of a recessive allele, while a recessive allele is expressed only in the presence of a dominant allele.
+A dominant allele is always harmful, while a recessive allele is always beneficial.

 D